-The proposed DC District (Attachment 3) is based on the R-CG District and allows for a two to three-storey (11 metres maximum height) rowhouse-style development.
+The existing R-CG District allows for two to three-storey (11 metres maximum height) rowhouse developments where each unit must provide an at-grade entrance facing a public street.
+Lanes, bridges and walkways are not considered public streets.
 The district provides for a maximum density of 75 units per hectare, which would enable up to four dwelling units on the subject site based on parcel area.
+Additionally, the building must typically be 1.2 metres from each side property line, and the width of each unit facing the street must be at least 4.2 metres wide.
+As the lot is approximately 15 metres wide, the setback requirements and minimum façade widths would only allow a maximum of three units.

-The DC District would allow for mid-block rowhouse building forms that are sensitive to neighbouring low density homes.
-This is achieved by overall height, parcel coverage, parking, and amenity space rules that follow the R-CG base district.
+The proposed DC District (Attachment 2) allows for mid-block building forms that are sensitive to neighbouring low density homes.
+This is achieved by overall height, parcel coverage, parking and amenity space rules that follow the existing R-CG District.
 The proposal also includes two defined uses for Basement Secondary Suites and Grade Oriented Rowhouse.
-The resulting proposed DC District would allow for a low-density building form consistent with an R-CG, but with a courtyard style grade-oriented development that prohibits stacked individual units and uses height chamfers.
+The proposed DC District allows for a low-density building form consistent with an R-CG, but with a courtyard-style grade-oriented development that prohibits stacked individual units and uses height chamfers.
 These considerations will decrease massing and shadow impacts on neighbouring properties.
-The district also provides rules for separation between residential buildings on the parcel to ensure usable and functional courtyard space between the two buildings.
+The DC District also provides rules for separation between residential buildings on the parcel to ensure usable and functional courtyard space between the two buildings.

 The proposed DC District includes a rule that allows the Development Authority to relax Section 8 of the DC.
-Section 8 incorporates the rules of the base district in Bylaw 1P2007 where the DC does not provide for specific regulation.
+Section 8 incorporates the rules of the base district in Land Use Bylaw 1P2007 where the DC does not provide for specific regulation.
 In a standard district, many of these rules can be relaxed if they meet the test for relaxation of Bylaw 1P2007.
 The intent of this DC rule is to ensure that rules regulating aspects of development that are not specifically regulated by the DC can also be relaxed in the same way that they would be in a standard district.